css4j/benchmark/README.md

 # DOM / SAC / CSSOM Benchmarks

-You can build and run the benchmarks in this repository with either Maven or Gradle:
+You can build and run the benchmarks in this repository with either Maven or Gradle, Java 11 or later is required:

 ## Gradle
 First, produce the benchmarks jar file, then run the required benchmark(s):